We live in a world where we are constantly connected through technology. Yet many of us feel more lonely than ever.

 From a fear of missing out when we see friends having fun on social media to being surrounded by people but feeling like we have no one to talk to: loneliness can affect everyone at different times in our lives.

 If you're feeling lonely, you are not alone.
-In fact, according to a report published by the government between 6% and 18% of people in the UK say they often feel lonely.
-In a country of nearly 68 million people, that’s a lot of people feeling this way.
+In fact, according to a report published by the government, between 6% and 18% of people in the UK say they often feel lonely.
+In a nation of nearly 68 million people, that’s a lot of people feeling this way.

 There are many reasons you might feel alone at different times in your life.
-From moving to a new school or job to feeling disconnected from friends you’ve known for a long time, to losing a friend or loved one, going through a break up, fearing social rejection or recovering from an illness, the reasons vary for everyone.
+Whether you're moving to a new school or job, feeling disconnected from friends you’ve known for a long time, losing a friend or loved one, going through a break up, fearing social rejection or recovering from an illness - the reasons vary for everyone.

 What to do when you feel lonely